clj-easy/graal-build-time/README.md

     ```
     [target/native-test-classes:34725]    classlist:   1,627.53 ms,  0.96 GB
     [target/native-test-classes:34725]        (cap):   1,892.39 ms,  0.96 GB
-    WARN: Single segment package found for class: single_segment_example__init.class.
+    [clj-easy/graal-build-time] WARN: Single segment package found for class: single_segment_example__init.class.
 This class has no package and it will not be added to the result packages.
-    Registering packages for build time initialization: clojure, graal_build_time_test, graal_build_time_test_app, clj_easy
+    [clj-easy/graal-build-time] Registering packages for build time initialization: clojure, graal_build_time_test, graal_build_time_test_app, clj_easy
     [target/native-test-classes:34725]        setup:   3,885.01 ms,  0.96 GB
     [target/native-test-classes:34725]     (clinit):     219.91 ms,  1.74 GB
     ```
-    The following lines are coming from graal-build-time:
+    Note:
-    - `Registering packages for build time initialization...` will always appear
+    - `[clj-easy/graal-build-time] Registering packages for build time initialization...` will always appear
-    - `WARN: Single segment package found...` will appear to warn you of the repercussions of a compiled Clojure single segment found in your build.
+    - `[clj-easy/graal-build-time] WARN: Single segment package found...` will appear to warn you of the repercussions of a compiled Clojure single segment namespace found in your build.

 # License